3. Working in groups to agree classroom rules

 The second are study rules.
 These cover how pupils behave during lesson time and what they can do to help everyone study and learn.
 By organising pupils to work in groups, you will allow them to share ideas and gain respect for each other more.

 It is important that the rules apply to the teacher as well as the pupils.
 You need to be a good example for your pupils.
 If you respect them in the classroom, they will learn to respect you.
+One teacher describes her experiences in Resource 3: Asking children to agree rules.

 Case Study 3: Developing rules for behaviour